openpolicedata/openpolicedata/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://openpolicedata.streamlit.app)

 # OpenPoliceData
-OpenPoliceData is a Python library that provides easy access to 365 (and growing) incident-level open datasets for over 4000 police agencies around the United States.
-Datasets include traffic stops, use of force, officer-involved shootings, complaints, and other types of police interactions.
+The OpenPoliceData (OPD) Python library is the most comprehensive centralized public access point for incident-level police data in the United States.
+OPD provides easy access to 383+ incident-level datasets for over 3500 police agencies.
+Types of data include traffic stops, use of force, officer-involved shootings, and complaints.

 Users request data by department name and type of data, and the data is returned as a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 There is no need to manually find the data online or to know how to work with open data APIs (ArcGIS, Socrata, etc.).